aromanrsc/APU-TrajGenPlus/README.md

 => "trajgen" folder

+**Step 0**.
+Generate the test data files with the [trajgen-generate-data](trajgen/trajgen-generate-data.ipynb) notebook for the targeted dataset.

 **Step 1**.
 Run the [trajgen-fixed-k](trajgen/trajgen-fixed-k.ipynb) notebook for the targeted dataset.

 **Step 2**.
 Extract the values of MDE_k for various values of k (k >=1).
 MDE_k values are necessary for setting up the adaptive k approach.